Zi7ar21/Zi7ar21.github.io/README.md

-# Jacob Bingham's Website
+# The Order of the Simulation GitHub Pages

-This repostiory contains the all the source for my GitHub Pages website.
+This repository contains all the source for [my GitHub Pages website](https://the-order-of-the-simulation.github.io/).